Help us improve your experience.

 Field Description

-Indicates the type of recommendation and the number of ports identified for applying the suggestion.
+Indicates the type of recommendation, the number of ports identified for applying the recommendation, and the potential energy savings achievable if the recommendation is applied.

 Device Port